A very distinctive trait of New York/Boston-based jazz pianist Kevin Harris is his desire to constantly grow, evolve, improve, and advance.

 With his 4th album as a leader, �Museum Vol 1� released in 2013, Harris presents a personal collection of concepts in song form.
 DownBeat gives it three stars and describes it as �overall smart, lyrical and engrossing�.
 The Phoenix chooses it as the �Editor�s Pick� and highlights �the tight/loose elasticity, the tension between form and freedom that was the hallmark of so many Miles Davis sessions with Shorter and Herbie Hancock . . . calm and collected, but also loose and full of surprises."
 The initial release tour brings the ensemble to Panama, Copenhagen, Lima, Boston, New York, with thriving performances for both new and established fans.

 In 2010, Harris released �Chapters� at Scullers Jazz Club and Blue Note NYC.

 This album is a courageous compilation of complex dialogue and a fearless ambition to continue to explore the world of improvisation.

 It includes compositions by Harris and drummer Steve Langone, along with new arrangements of Thelonious Monk, John Coltrane, and Charlie Parker.

 Listeners of all musical tastes and genres are sure to enjoy!

-Kevin has also released two other albums as a leader, 'Freedom Doxology', demonstrating his ability to create an energetic interaction using odd meters and advanced harmony, a true treat for any listener.
-This album also displays kevin's interest in exploring and arranging Monk and Coltrane's tunes.
+Harris' second album, 'Freedom Doxology', demonstrates his ability to create an energetic interaction using odd meters and advanced harmony, a true treat for any curios listener.
+This album also displays Harris' interest in exploring and arranging Monk and Coltrane's tunes.